-It is usually best to rebuild persistent derived tables on a consistent schedule, using either
+It is usually best to rebuild persistent derived tables (PDTs) on a consistent schedule, using either a

 sql_trigger_value.
-However, to ensure that the table data is fresh, you might sometimes want to manually rebuild a derived table or a set of them, right when you want to query it.
+However, to ensure that the table data is fresh, you might sometimes want to manually rebuild a derived table when you want to query it.

-This approach will rebuild all derived tables directly referenced in the query, as well as queue any children of the persistent derived table for the regenerator to rebuild.
+This approach will rebuild a derived table directly referenced in the query, as well as queue any children of the persistent derived table for the regenerator to rebuild.

-Note: The user that clicked Rebuild Derived Tables and Run will have to wait for the PDT rebuild to finish before seeing the query results.
-Queries run by other users will use the existing table.
+The user who clicks Rebuild Derived Tables & Run will need to wait for the PDT rebuild to finish before seeing the query results.
+Queries run by other users during this time will use the existing table.
 However, all user queries will use the new version of the table once it has completed rebuilding.
 Other users may also be impacted by the database strain that the rebuild may cause.

-If a user clicks Rebuild Derived Tables and Run while in development mode, the production mode PDT will be affected as noted above if the SQL is identical.
-If the PDT in the user's development mode is different, then the production version will be completely unaffected.
+If a user clicks Rebuild Derived Tables & Run while in development mode, the production mode PDT will be affected as noted above if the SQL is identical.
+If the PDT in the user's development mode is different, then the production version of the PDT will not be affected.